munnep/tfc_azure_vcs_connection/README.md

 # tfc_azure_vcs_connection

-This repository describes a step by step creation of the following
+In this repository the goal is to have a workspace in Terraform Cloud that uses a VCS provider to Azure DevOps services.

+To accomplish that the following 3 main things must be done

 - Create a repository within Azure DevOps Services with Terraform code to execute
-- Create a VCS connection from Terraform Cloud to Azure DevOps
+- Create a VCS connection from Terraform Cloud to Azure DevOps Services
-- Create a workspace within Terraform Cloud
+- Create a workspace within Terraform Cloud that uses the VCS connection to DevOps services

 This repository is based on the official HashiCorp documentation:
 [https://www.terraform.io/cloud-docs/vcs/azure-devops-services](https://www.terraform.io/cloud-docs/vcs/azure-devops-services)